derolf/transcoder/README.md

-MEDIA TRANSCODER / MEDIA LIBRARY
+MEDIA TRANSCODER / MEDIA LIBRARY / MEDIA FRONTEND

-This is a simple PYTHON / FLASK / FFMPEG based media library and on-the-fly transcoding server and frontend.
+This is a simple PYTHON / FLASK / FFMPEG based media library and on-the-fly transcoding server and HTML5-based frontend.

 WHY

 I am running this on my NAS and use my Samsung SmartTV or a browser to watch videos and listen to music.

+CONFIGURE

+Change config.py to point to your media files.

 INSTALL PYTHON 3.4